 Often it is desirable to automatically mount a Windows network share.
-This can be achieved using pam_mount combined with PAM sessions in RStudio Workbench.
+This can be achieved using pam_mount combined with PAM sessions in Posit Workbench.

 Install required packages